databrickslabs/delta-oms/docs/content/_index.md

 objects tracked and frequency of the OMS data refresh.
-We have found that the additional insights gained from DeltaOMS helps reduce the total cost of ownership through better management and optimization of your data pipelines while providing much improved observability of the Delta Lakehouse.
+We have found that the additional insights gained from DeltaOMS helps reduce the total cost of ownership through better management and optimization of your data pipelines while providing much improved view on the operational metrics and statistics for the Delta Lakehouse.

 ## More questions